 - How do you fertilize your plants in Leca?

 Let's get right into it!
 I love using Leca and I want to tell you all about it!

 What exactly is Leca?

 Like I mentioned at the beginning, Leca stands for Lightweight expanded clay aggregate.
-In layman 's terms, this means that you have baked clay balls that can soak up a little water and they expand when they're soaking up the water.
+In plain English, this means that you have baked clay balls that soak up a little water, after which they'll expand slightly.
 The water that's soaked up in the clay balls can be used to water plants.
 However, unlike soil, Leca is just a collection of clay balls and doesn't contain any nutrients.
-All they do is soak up a little water and expand accordingly.
-Any nutrients your plants need, you need to add into the water.
+All they do is soak up a little water and expand when they're soaking up the water.
+Any nutrients your plants need, you'llneed to add into the water.

 Why is Leca useful for growing your plants?

 Now that you know Leca is just a collection of expanding clay balls, you might be wondering how this has any benefit for your plants.
 So here is a list of the benefits, after which we'll go through them, one at a time.